If you want to discreetly track your health and wellness without a huge screen on your wrist, there are still plentiful options.

 There are also sensors here to track steps and enable some of the best sleep tracking you’ll find on a wearable.

-Like the Whoop 4.0, you'll need to pay for the ring and the subscription to put it to best use, but if you're not sold on fitness trackers that live on the wrist and like the idea of a smart ring that looks like a regular ring, this is might be the one for you.
+Like the Whoop 4.0, you’ll need to pay for the ring and commit to a $5.99/£4.99 subscription.
+But if you’re not sold on fitness trackers that live on the wrist, but want powerful wellness metrics, this is a top option.

 Ultrahuman Ring Air